How to Learn Tracking

 Note: At Earth Skills, our classes and special trainings are designed to help the tracking student at every level, from beginning to expert.
 Also my Tracker's Field Guide is designed for beginning to advanced tracking students.
-It contains a huge amount of mammal biology and many examples of track interpretation as well as illustrations and tips for track ID.
+And two Mammal Tracking Workbooks aid in track identification, gaits and track interpretation.

 Now, some thoughts about how best to learn this skill.

 Track Identification is the first step, and for this you have to learn not only to distinguish clear footprints (for example, coyote vs. gray fox), but also to recognize track patterns and animal gaits.
 If you learned only the former, or have a tracking guide that shows only the clear prints and not extensive gait examples, you will succeed in perhaps 5% of track identification instances.

 A good field guide, possibly but not necessarily after you've taken an introductory class, will allow you to narrow down the choices of track ID pretty quickly for what you've found, for example coyote vs. domestic dog, or river otter vs. fisher.
 Then, you would go to the fine-tuning stage of track ID, in which you look for telltale differences between the possibilities, The Tracker's Field Guide as well as some other resources listed in the full pdf file provide fine-tuning details.